gaia-pipeline/gaia/README.rst

     docker run -d -p 8080:8080 -v $PWD:/data gaiapipeline/gaia:latest

 This uses the image with the *latest* tag which includes all required libraries and compilers for all supported languages.
-If you prefer a smaller image suited for your prefered language, have a look at the `available docker image tags`_.
+If you prefer a smaller image suited for your preferred language, have a look at the `available docker image tags`_.

 Manually
 ~~~~~~~~